CosmoStat/BlendHunter/README.md

 > - <a href="https://github.com/andrevitorelli" target="_blank" style="text-decoration:none; color: #F08080">André Zamorano Vitorelli</a>
 ---

 BlendHunter deep transfer learning based approach for the automated and robust identification of blended sources in galaxy survey data.
+See [Farrens et al. (2021)](...) for details.

 ## Dependencies
 The following python packages should be installed with their specific dependencies: